siomarapantarotto/nodejs-playground/README.md

 ## Node.js Gobal object

+The Global object refers to the global scope object that represents the top-level scope of a Node.js module or application.
+It serves as the container for various global properties, functions, and objects that are available throughout the entire runtime of a Node.js application.

+Unlike the browser environment, where the global scope is represented by the window object, Node.js uses the global object to provide a similar functionality.
+The global object in Node.js provides access to several important properties and functions, including:

+- global.console: Provides access to the console object for logging and debugging purposes.
+It includes methods like log(), error(), warn(), etc.
+- global.process: Represents the Node.js process and provides information and control over the current process.
+It includes properties and methods like argv (command-line arguments), env (environment variables), cwd() (current working directory), exit() (exit the process), etc.
+- global.setTimeout and global.setInterval: Functions used for scheduling tasks to be executed after a specified delay or at regular intervals, respectively.
+- global.require: A function used to import and use modules in Node.js.
+It is similar to the require function available within individual modules.
+- global.Buffer: A constructor function provided by Node.js to create and manipulate binary data buffers.
+- global.__filename and global.__dirname: Constants that provide the path and directory name of the current module.

+The properties and functions available on the global object in Node.js are accessible without explicitly referencing 'global.' because they are automatically added to the global scope by Node.js.
+For example, console.log() can be used directly without explicitly referencing global.console.

+It's considered good practice to avoid using the global object extensively.
+Instead use the appropriate module system and local variables within individual modules.
+Using the global scope excessively can lead to potential conflicts and make code harder to maintain and test.

 Open a site inside of a browser

 More tools > Developer tools or Ctrl + Shift + I